 <p>Your browser doesn't support HTML5 video, <a href="https://example.com/anim.gif">download the animated GIF</a>.</p>

-Be careful, the transformation can take some time if the animated GIF is really heavy, so you might have to consider uploading it and perform the transformation asynchronously, without using the Fetch API.
+The transformation on Cloudinary can take some time if the animated GIF is really heavy, so you might have to consider uploading it and perform the transformation asynchronously, without using the Fetch API.

 I didn't find any of this explained in Cloudinary documentation, maybe because it mixes images and videos.